-Congress must reauthorize the National Flood Insurance Program (NFIP) to continue providing flood insurance after December 8, 2017 and include private market reforms that reduce uncertainty in real estate markets.
+Congress must reauthorize the National Flood Insurance Program (NFIP) before September 30, 2021 to continue providing flood insurance.

 I am a real estate professional.
 What does this mean for my business?

 Flood insurance is required for a mortgage in more than 20,000 communities nationwide.
-While there is a growing private market for flood insurance, millions of small business and home owners currently depend on the federal program to protect their property against flooding, the most costly and common natural disaster in the United States.
-Without the NFIP, more property owners could become uninsured and turn to the Federal government for taxpayer-funded disaster relief and rebuilding assistance after major floods.
+While there is a growing private market for flood insurance, millions of small business and home owners currently depend on the NFIP to protect their property against flooding, the most costly and common natural disaster in the United States.
+Without a federal insurance program, more property owners could become uninsured and turn to the Federal government for taxpayer-funded disaster aid and rebuilding assistance after major floods.

-Reauthorizing and gradually strengthening the NFIP so it is sustainable over the long run;
+Reauthorizing and strengthening the NFIP so it is sustainable over the long run;

-Encouraging the development of private market options to offer comparable flood insurance coverage at lower cost than NFIP;
+Encouraging the development of a more robust private flood insurance market to offer comparable coverage at lower cost than the NFIP;

-Providing federal assistance to high-risk property owners, including guaranteed loans, grants and buyouts in order to build to higher standards and keep insurance rates affordable;
+Providing federal assistance and resources for property owners to build to higher standards, mitigate the risk of flooding, and keep insurance rates affordable;

-More granularly pricing NFIP policies to better reflect the property's specific risk; and
+More granularly pricing NFIP policies to better reflect the property's specific risk but gradually phasing in increases over time; and

 Improving flood map accuracy so fewer property owners have to file expensive appeals.

-On July 6, 2012, Congress passed the Biggert-Waters Act reauthorizing the NFIP for 5 years.
-While ending the shutdowns and short-term extensions that cost 40,000 home sales each month, implementation problems threatened to undermine real estate transactions where flood insurance is required for a mortgage.
-NFIP's authority has since been extended to December 8, 2017.
+On July 6, 2012, Congress passed the Biggert-Waters Flood Insurance Reform Act reauthorizing NFIP for 5 years.
+While ending the shutdowns and short extensions that cost 40,000 property sales each month, implementation problems threatened to undermine real estate transactions where flood insurance is required for a mortgage.
+NFIP's authority has since been extended until September 30, 2021.